 Nonprofit Organizations and Corporate Income Tax

-Any nonprofit or other tax-exempt organization, including a private foundation, which is exempt from Federal Income Tax under I.R.C. s.
-501(a), and is described in
+Any nonprofit or tax-exempt organization, including a private foundation, exempt from Federal Income Tax under I.R.C. s.
+501(a) and described in I.R.C. s.
+501(c)

 Nonprofit Organizations and Reemployment Tax